Petka17/mac-setup-with-ansible/README.md

 > Note: you will need to enter sudo password along the way

 # Run Playbook
-`ansible-playbook mail.yml -i inventory -K -t`
+You need to run
+`ansible-playbook mail.yml`

 # TODO
 1. Install Mac Updates